lukechikkala/zactrack-Documentation/Audio/zt_Audio.md

 	<img src="resources/5_ADO_Routing.png" width=50% height=50%>
 </p>

-12. Now, the input and output are configured.
+12. Now, the input and output are configured.<br>
+The only missing link is the connection between these two nodes.